leanswift/leanswift.github.io/supplierportal/src/pages/22.4.0/usermanual-supplierportal-item-management-admin.md

 </div>

-## Buyer Approval/Rejection Process in Mingle Portal
+# Buyer Approval and Rejection Process in Mingle Portal

 Buyer is assigned with verification task for item creation/ update submitted by supplier for approval.